github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 - The first value ``net/url`` is the package name.
 - The second value ``URL`` is the receiver type.
-- The third value ``True`` is a flag that indicates whether or not the summary also applies to all overrides of the method.
+- The third value ``True`` is a flag that indicates whether or not the sink also applies to subtypes.
+This includes when the subtype embeds the given type, so that the method or field is promoted to be a method or field of the subtype.
+For interface methods it also includes types which implement the interface type.
 - The fourth value ``Hostname`` is the method name.
 - The fifth value ``""`` is left blank, since specifying the signature is optional and Go does not allow multiple signature overloads for the same function.